 Theresa is passionately creative, describing the process of creating as ‘intoxicating’, and the way in which the artwork leads her is inspiring, unintentional, and distinctive.

 Her approach to the materials with which she works is inherently playful and exploratory.

 Theresa is unconventional and finds that by eschewing conventional rules, new and interesting combinations and unique outcomes are revealed by means of innovation.

 The words of Joseph Campbell describe her motivation - “A profound respect for inherited forms has generally suppressed innovation.”

-Against the backdrop of the recent severe drought, this work unpacks the significance of the ordinary ‘Bucket’ as ancient ritual object; symbol of life-giving, and shows how this artefact is condensed as a ‘text’ and a tool, transmitting feminine wisdom intergenerationally.
+Against the backdrop of the recent severe drought, this work unpacks the significance of the ordinary ‘Bucket’ as an ancient ritual object; a symbol of life-giving, and shows how this artifact is condensed as a ‘text’ and a tool, transmitting feminine wisdom intergenerationally.